The Swiss Army Knife of Vector Graphics Scripting

 paper folder inside the project's

-Similarly you can use NPM to install Paper.js for Node.js.
+You can also use NPM to install Paper.js for Node.js.
 But before doing so, you need the Cairo Graphics library installed, see http://cairographics.org/.

-The easiest way to install Cairo on OSX is through Homebrew http://mxcl.github.io/homebrew/.
+The easiest way to install Cairo is install Homebrew http://mxcl.github.io/homebrew/ then issue the command:

 brew install cairo